FueledbyJordan/CAR_2017/README.md

 This is a temporary repository to hold the collection of source code used for the IEEE SECON robotic competition.

+## Dependencies:
+This project has the following dependencies:
+* DistanceGP2Y0A21YK
+* AccelStepper
+* LSM303

 ### NOTE:
 This README will be appended to as the project grows.